onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 Harvard is a perverse concept

+The root of the metacrisis is an education crisis (Zak Stein) also a legitimation & teacherly authority crisis Education is the autopoietic root of society - the way it propagates/maintains/reproduces itself

 > "At its best, schooling can be about how to make a life, which is quite different from how to make a living." - [Neil Postman](https://www.azquotes.com/quote/234881)

 > "Children enter school as question marks and leave as periods." - [Neil Postman](https://www.azquotes.com/quote/599276)